 How natural burial is helping to sustain people and planet.

-It’s ‘World Wildlife Day’, and the theme this year is something we are very passionate about, ‘Forests and Livelihoods: Sustaining People and Planet’.
+‘World Wildlife Day’, 2021 focused on something we are very passionate about – ‘Forests and Livelihoods: Sustaining People and Planet’.

 As Mahatma Gandhi said, ‘You must be the change you wish to see in the world”.

-The traditional methods of graveyard burial and cremation are not eco-friendly.
-They were created in a different era where sustainability and the impact on our planet, native habitats and wildlife were not considered.
-With a growing population there is a growing need for funerals, because where there are more births there are more deaths.
-But there is no reason we cannot adapt our traditions so they are included in sustainable ways.
-Unless we change the way we do things we cannot expect the world around us to change, and things to get better.
+Traditional methods of graveyard burial and cremation are not very eco-friendly.
+They are from a different era where their impact on our planet, native habitats and wildlife wasn’t considered.
+With a growing population, there is an increasing need for funerals, because where there are more births there are more deaths.
+But there is no reason we can’t adapt our traditions to be sustainable.
+But unless we change the way we do things we cannot expect the world around us to change, and things to get better.

-If we find sustainable solutions this benefits us because we know we have done the best we can.
-It also helps the generations to come who have to deal with the problems that have been created by us and by our ancestors.
-If anyone understands this we should as we are seeing first hand the problems caused by overuse of fossil fuels.
+If we find sustainable solutions this benefits us because we know we’ve done the best we can.
+It also helps the generations to come who have to deal with the problems that have been created.
+If anyone understands this we should as we are seeing first-hand the problems caused by the overuse of fossil fuels.

-This is in no way placing blame as during the industrial revolution it was not widely understood how the use of fossil fuels would impact on our environment, at the time it was a useful resource that made life better, and one we continue to use.
-Or how plastic would have such an impact on the world and the seas around us.
-We did not fully comprehend how changes in the human population would push our planet to breaking point, or that deforestation would have such a vital impact on the climate and the animals that call it home.
+But there is no point focusing on the past and the damage done because it was not always widely understood how the overuse of fossil fuels would contribute to climate change.
+It was a useful resource that made life better, and one we continue to use.
+Or how plastic would have such an impact on the world and the oceans around us.
+We did not fully comprehend how changes in the human population would push our planet to breaking point.
+Or that deforestation would have such a vital impact on the climate and the animals that call it home.

-We can see the impact now and understand the damage that has been caused, but it’s only by taking responsibility for the problem that we can fix it and why wouldn’t we want to fix our beautiful planet so that our children and their children’s children have a better place to live.
-Through our knowledge we are finding better choices like the use of renewable energy, benefitting both those who use it and the planet but this needs to apply to all parts of our lives including what happens when we die.
-We need to find ways to sustain the planet and the people that live on it because they both matter.
+Through our knowledge, we are finding better choices like using renewable energy.
+This benefits us and the planet, but this needs to apply to all parts of our lives including what happens when we die.
+We need to find ways to sustain the planet and the people and animals that live on it because they all matter.

-Our love of the natural world, of the countryside, wildlife and mother nature is one of the reasons that Leedam, it’s landowners and custodians offer natural burial because it is a sustainable option.
-It helps people because it helps to support those who are grieving by offering personal funerals and meaningful burials.
-At the same time it helps the planet because it does this in an environmentally friendly way, safeguarding our native habitats and wildlife.
+Our love of the natural world, the countryside, and wildlife is one of the reasons that Leedam, its landowners and custodians offer natural burial.
+It is sustainable and safeguards our native habitats for generations to come.
+But it also helps people because it offers personal and meaningful funerals and burials.
+At the same time, it helps the planet because it does this in an environmentally friendly way.

-Natural burial grounds will never become desolate graveyards, unloved and uncared for when there is no longer space.
-They will remain a much-loved part of our countryside, cherished by the wildlife that still has a home when we are long gone because their trees have not been cut down to make way for a sea of granite headstones.
-Headstones that have been imported by fossil fuels from far away places which have a detrimental impact on their local habitats and communities and fall into disrepair when there is no one to care for them.
+Natural burial grounds will never become desolate graveyards that fall into disrepair when there is no longer space.
+They remain a much-loved part of our countryside, cherished by the wildlife that still has a home.
+This includes when we are long gone because the trees have not been cut or plants uprooted or grassland turned to tarmac to make way for a sea of granite headstones.
+Headstones imported with fossil fuels from far away places also have a detrimental impact on the local habitats and communities that source them.